 The American Rescue Plan Act Fund was established during Fiscal Year 2022 to account for expenditures of the City's American Rescue Plan Act funding allocation.
-The American Rescue Plan Act provided \$350 billion to states, local, and Tribal governments through the Coronavirus State and Local Fiscal Recovery Funds (SLFRF) program to help recover from the public health and economic crisis caused by the COVID-19 pandemic, and the City has been allocated a total of \$17.5 million in SLFRF funds.
+The American Rescue Plan Act provided \$350 billion to states, local, and Tribal governments through the Coronavirus State and Local Fiscal Recovery Funds (SLFRF) program to help recover from the public health and economic crisis caused by COVID-19, and the City has been allocated a total of \$17.5 million in SLFRF funds.
 On March 2, 2022, The City Council approved a spending plan to use these funds on projects that assist vulnerable residents and businesses, renovate City facilities and improve public infrastructure, and support city operations.
-Funds must be fully spent by the end of Fiscal Year 2026.
-The Fund accounts for the spending on approved projects funded by American Rescue Plan Act.
+Funds must be fully spent by the end of Fiscal Year 2026, and the American Rescue Plan Act Fund accounts for uses of these funds on approved projects.